 Fibromyalgia treatments that address the soft-tissue pain at the source would include things such as:

 - Myofascial Release (MFR): This is a manual therapy similar to massage that addresses the fascia.
 Think of your fascia like a layer of plastic wrap covering your body, each bundle of muscles, and muscle fibers.
 This wrapping can get “bunched up” and that can cause pain.
 MFR is the process of straightening out your wrapping, where it’s bunched up and stuck.
 Recent studies have found MFR to be helpful in reducing fibromyalgia pain, if done correctly by a knowledgeable practitioner.

 - Trigger point injections: Injections typically last 1-2 weeks.
 You can read more about trigger points and other ways to treat them in this blog article.

 - Stretching and gentle exercise, such as Tai Chi and Yin Yoga: If you’re in the Portland, Oregon, area, check out Dr. Liptan’s clinic, The Frida Center for Fibromyalgia.
-They offer a Functional Fibro 101 class that anyone is welcome to attend, whether you are a patient of Dr. Liptan’s or not.
+They also offer a retreat that anyone is welcome to attend, whether you are a patient of Dr. Liptan’s or not.
 (I’m even one of the instructors!)

 - Topical NSAIDs applied directly to the muscle: Voltaren gel is one of these.
 Here in the US, it’s available by prescription only.
 Other topical pain relievers may be custom compounded by prescription.